Wineries & Vineyards

 Barn and brick silo, Sabillasville (Frederick County), Maryland, July 2007.
 Photo by Diane F. Evartt.

-In 2014, the gross cash income from commodity (crop & animal) receipts and other farm-related activities was approximately $2.7 billion, while the net cash income was approximately $676 million.
+In 2014, the gross cash income from commodity (crop & animal) receipts and other farm-related work was approximately $2.7 billion, while the net cash income was about $676 million.
 Total production expenses exceeded $2.3 billion, while per farm expenses averaged $191,747.
-Net farm income was over $590 million while income per farm averaged $47,580.
+Net farm income was over $590 million, while income per farm averaged $47,580.

 Waverly Farmers' Market, 32nd St. & Barclay St., Baltimore, Maryland, August 2009.
 Photo by Diane F. Evartt.

-In 2014, Caroline County was ranked the top agricultural county in the State.
+In 2014, Caroline County was ranked the top agricultural county in Maryland.
 It led all other counties in barley and vegetables.
 Queen Anne's County was first in its harvest of corn, wheat, and soybeans, while Frederick County led in milk production.

 In 2014, corn for grain averaged 175.3 bushels per acre.
-From 430,000 acres, 75.2 million bushels of corn were harvested.
+From 500,000 acres, 75.2 million bushels of corn were harvested with a value of $281.6 million.
 The soybean yield averaged 46 bushels per acre, with a total production of 23.2 million bushels.
 Winter wheat produced 70 bushels per acre, with 17.5 million bushels harvested.
 Barley production increased to 3.47 million bushels, averaging 77 bushels per acre.
 The total value of grain crops was approximately $617 million.

 Tractor pull event, Cecil County Fair, Fair Hill, Maryland, July 2000.
 Photo by Diane F. Evartt.

-Fresh market vegetables and melons, including watermelons, spinach, and cucumbers, were valued at $26.2 million in 2014.
-In 2014, the potato crop was worth $10.2 million.
+Fresh market vegetables and melons, including watermelons, spinach, and cucumbers, were valued at $26.2 million in 2014, while the potato crop was worth $10.2 million.

 In 2012, some 3,973 acres were covered by orchards in Maryland, with apples and peaches the most productive crops.
 In 2014, nearly 1,900 acres of apple orchards and 800 acres of peach orchards were valued at $13.9 million.